cobalthq/cobalt-product-public-docs/content/en/Integrations/kenna-security.md

 ---

 {{% pageinfo %}}
-Configure the integration to import Cobalt findings into the Kenna Security platform.
+Configure the integration to import Cobalt pentest findings into the Kenna Security platform.

 You can also refer to the Kenna Security [documentation](https://github.com/KennaSecurity/toolkit/tree/main/tasks/connectors/cobaltio#readme).
 {{% /pageinfo %}}